Milwaukee, Wisconsin, United States Feb 15, 2020

 Criticisms

-• Some found Danja Zone's delivery or style to be slow or 'boring' at times.
+• Some viewers found Danja Zone's delivery to be slow or less engaging despite his strong writing.

 Chat